 the Land of Happiness

 Bhutan has been described as one of the finest places on Earth.
-The land of Happiness is so pristine.
+The Land of Happiness is so pristine.
 Our Bhutan yoga retreat weaves together the best of the country’s culture and nature as you explore ancient fortresses and temples, mingle with monks and hang prayer flags, ride the rapids and discover the significance (and crazy mish-mash look) of the native takin.

 By limiting the number of tourist visas issued each year, Bhutan is one of the few countries able to sustain their endemic culture while welcoming in the wider world.
 The result is a moving feast of culture, nature and local infectious smiles.

-Bring your sense of wonderment and humor as we travel alongside the inspiring locals who measure their life and success by their Gross National Happiness and call the awe-inspiring Land of the Thunder Dragon home.
+Bring your sense of wonderment and humour as we travel alongside the inspiring locals who measure their life and success by their Gross National Happiness and call the awe-inspiring Land of the Thunder Dragon home.

 Paro International Airport

 Day One, Thimphu

 After an unforgettable flight with its characteristic adrenaline rush as you see views of Mount Everest, Kanchenjunga and other famous Himalayan peaks, including the sacred Jomolhari and Mount Jichu Drake, you will land at Paro International Airport.
 This landing at Paro, considered one of the most challenging will also be an enthralling experience.
 Our company’s representatives will receive you at the airport and escort you in the 4-wheel drive along the sweeping valley to land in Bhutan’s capital, Thimphu, just in time for a sunset yoga practice.

 Day Two, Thimphu

 Thimphu is Bhutan's capital and largest city which provides a glimpse into how the present day Bhutanese people have adapted to the 21st century.
 After a morning yoga session, visit the National Memorial Chorten, Changangkha Monastery, Takin zoo, Tashi Chodzong.